jonburdon/nimble/README.md

 ### Ideas for development and plans:

-[] Pass Play to other player is greyed out until it is allowed [] Change the colour scheme depending on whose turn it is [] High Score table to log the wins by a particular player [x] Play against a human
+[] Change the colour scheme depending on whose turn it is [] High Score table to log the wins by a particular player [x] Play against a human